feeling a total eclipse of the heart? this astrologer will help

 If you love reading your horoscope, then you might have heard of Chani Nicholas, the astrologer whose moon phase readings are changing the way we interpret celestial bodies.
-It’s funny to think that the moon is a big magnet in the sky, controlling the tides, the birds and the seasons.
-And of course, you.
+It’s funny to think that the moon is a big magnet in the sky, controlling the tides, the birds, and the seasons.
+And of course, you think.
 But why would it not?
 The earth's surface is about 70% water, and by a strange twist of coincidence so are we.
-It’s that big fat magnet and its relationship with the other moons, planets and celestial bodies floating in space that we're looking at when we read our horoscopes.
+It’s that big fat magnet and its relationship with the other moons, planets, and celestial bodies floating in space that we're looking at when we read our horoscopes.

 Astrology has been used to divine human behavior since the second millennium BCE, so roughly 4,000 years, when ancient astrologers used to predict seasonal shifts and interpret celestial cycles as signs of divine communications.
 Still now, even with technology so mind-boggling that satellites in space can see an object on earth as small as a tennis ball rolling down the road, who hasn’t looked up at the moon at night and made a little wish for something good or bad.